faultypointer/personal-site-zola/content/blog/a_bite_of_markov_chain.md

         i+=1
     print("")
 ```

+### Output
+The markov model produced this output after training with 5 eminem's songs lyrics.

+	suffer Kneel autumn Spider throatin above missed This flippity type of money capI Made
+	bigger help your concert heart readyTo cheese dope Bill truthful throat spray and shoot ya
+	bombs fact this hole momentWould RakimLakim killed attack Fat are so bad it s a
+	Doberman us to choke move like to a lifetime yoYou better never let it was
+	a catchy heavyThere old in commonWe are hungry I got them uppers looks superstardom knees
+	flippity reason is drop bombs explosions the trailer s all in the blueprint ma sleep
+	and on the trunkBut 2004 Think gone cold I put em with your partners feet
+	Did idolHe while he won t see at all And here s not miss your
+	ass disastrously killers Make maxi pad Evil cut your mind to set your headSo talk
+	rubber slip Pharoahe paraplegic the front to fuse audience totterCaught toward honestBut jealous While an
+	MC realized fall positionTo May back pocket tongues These hoes is gaping f inadvertently arsenal
+	chips forgot really got You don t know how much we re sayin face lookin
+	boy cause I ve got some And even been up you scream which six years
+	finna kill himself carry figure outHow to tell me to the fuck that anything you
+	already know the Air Breezy lead Apache add jointsProlly burst at the fuck it s
+	how much we have arms are over some bitch I could it life for sure
+	you re cut your posters use sublim problem lose yourself like to feel like Apache
+	Collins together think I m Back cold product of me know there to bite aStrap
+	Up on Cause I m a product They moved Glock capableOf openMy stacked rarely Syllables
+	read phat soldierTongue Get outta those days t utilize murderers or shot do thoughFor way
+	to come at me do not miss your Gang Like you better lose yourself in
+	a couple of RakimLakim jot reminds me like a pile 9See dawg room yackety ago
+	helps voices vodka you better lose yourself like his tough demeanourSo songsSo buggin tGive caught
+	lemons dah dah dah dah You re never asked change It s my family IGot
+	out Chorus Dido My tea s how much it only grows hotter if I m
+	beginnin to the flowsAnd B Up on her throat spray and Audemars jointsProlly Mom capture
+	this is such swallow huh This little brother I can t breathe genital comin at
+	me outside cornrows spot myself cause I ain t utilize Jordans ma name across coaster
+	lead Syllables was a costly beginning along truthful finna kill you can t batter GoldmanI
+	Slim I did that made itSo insult matter ColumbinePut fatal N9neIf wondering why IGot out
+	like a time Shady you tell me notThis flippity sendin answer all hell yeah from
+	your nose dove venom pull Bizarre after Mya said on my life And what I
+	can barely knows his name was youDamn amplified skunk talk calm trunk white gotta dance
+	long as fuck that s how

 ## What's next?
 I plan to make it so that instead of using just one word as a determining factor for the next word, it uses maybe 3 or 4 previous words to do so.
 I also want to use neural network or ML algorithm.
 Although I will probably forget about this since I started working on another project.